Ray Hoffman L. Ac.

 Additionally, acupuncture and Chinese Herbal therapy can be used to resolve issues of male infertility, including:

 • poor sperm morphology

-While the life a 21st century man certainly has health advantages not dreamed of by his ancestors, we are also exposed to stressors that are unique to civilized life.
+Although a man living in the 21st century certainly has health advantages not dreamed of by his ancestors, he is also exposed to stressors that are unique to modern life.
 We are connected to work via our electronic devices 24 hours a day, and are often expected to respond accordingly.
 We are exposed to synthetic chemicals in our food and water, clothing, homes, and in very the air we breathe.
 We are urged to stay perpetually busy, plowing through our days in a constant need for accomplishment.
 Acupuncture treatments and Chinese herbal therapy help the body to restore imbalances in immune, hormonal, and digestive function caused by these stressors, helping to resolve such concerns as:

 • anxiety and panic attacks